rsnyder/juncture/cheat-sheet.md

 `audio wc:Interview_with_Warren_Hanson_regarding_Hundred_Flowers.ogg "Interview with Warren Hanson regarding Hundred Flowers"`
  </ve-snippet>

+ ####

-For more examples visit the [audio documentation page](https://docs.juncture-digital.org/components/audio-player).
+For more information and examples visit the [audio documentation page](https://docs.juncture-digital.org/components/audio-player).

 ### Image Carousel

 The `carousel` tag displays an arbitrary number of images along a horizontal or vertical axis.
 The carousel is a Juncture wrapper for the [Shoelace](https://shoelace.style/) [sl-carousel](https://shoelace.style/components/carousel) component.